lluisd/pumptrack-map/README.md

 also VR mode to have a live view.

 ## Configure it
-You will need to configure the next environment variables
+You will need to configure the next environment variables:

 ```javascript
 NEXT_PUBLIC_CDN_BASE_URL //base URL of your CDN